IRkernel/IRkernel/cran-comments.md

 Note:

 * Found the following calls to attach():
-  File 'IRkernel/R/environment.r':
+  File 'IRkernel/R/execution.r':
     attach(NULL, name = "jupyter:irkernel")
   See section 'Good practice' in '?attach'.

   We use this additional environment to add functions so that regular "stuff" like `quit()` works in the IRkernel environment (in this case to shutdown the kernel).
-We added the "good practice" `on.exit` call to `detach` in R\kernel.r -> `main()` so that this environment is available as long as the R kernel is running..
+We added the "good practice" call to `detach` in `finalize` so that this environment is available as long as the R kernel is running..

 ## Downstream dependencies